vivo-community/vivo-vagrant/README.md

 # VIVO Vagrant - v1.9

-[Vagrant](http://www.vagrantup.com/) configuration and install scripts for running [VIVO](http://vivoweb.org) on a virtual machine, aka [Vagrant box](http://docs.vagrantup.com/v2/boxes.html), running an Ubuntu 64 Precise image.
+[Vagrant](http://www.vagrantup.com/) configuration and install scripts for running [VIVO](http://vivoweb.org) on a virtual machine, aka [Vagrant box](http://docs.vagrantup.com/v2/boxes.html), running an Ubuntu 64 Server 16.04.3 image.

 The virtual machine will boot and install VIVO 1.9 and its dependencies.
 This will take several minutes for the initial install.